Media Defence

-Media Defence (registered company name: Media Legal Defense Initiative) is a non-governmental organization established in 2008 to provide legal assistance to journalists, citizen journalists and independent media institutions.
-It also supports training in media law and promotes the exchange of information, litigation tools and strategies for the lawyers working on media freedom cases.

-It is based in London and has a global network of media lawyers and media freedom activists with whom it works on cases and projects.
+Media Defence (or Media Legal Defence Initiative) is a non-governmental organization established in 2008 to provide legal assistance to journalists, citizen journalists and independent media institutions.
+It also supports training in media law and promotes the exchange of information, litigation tools and strategies for lawyers working on media freedom cases.
+It is based in London, England and has a global network of media lawyers and media freedom activists with whom it works on cases and projects.

 History

-The idea for the Media Defence originated in the aftermath of the criminal defamation trial in 2004 of Indonesian newspaperman Bambang Harymurti, editor of Tempo magazine (Indonesia).
-A group of people involved in assisting the defence of Harymurti recognised the need for an independent non-governmental organisations that would focus on providing legal support to journalists and media outlets around the world who need assistance to defend their legal rights, as well as work to improve the capacity of lawyers in Southeast Asia and elsewhere to defend media freedom of expression.
+The Media Defence was established as a not-for-profit company in June 2008 and registered as an independent charitable organization in 2009.
+It originated after the criminal defamation trial in 2004 of Indonesian newspaperman Bambang Harymurti, editor of Tempo magazine (Indonesia).
+The group that assisted the defense of Harymurti saw the need for an independent non-governmental organization that could provide legal support to journalists and media outlets worldwide to defend their legal rights.
+Media Defence also works to improve the capacity of lawyers in Southeast Asia and elsewhere to defend media freedom of expression.

-Media Defence was established as a not-for-profit company in June 2008 and registered as an independent charitable organisation in 2009.
-Gugulethu Moyo was executive director of Media Defence from June 2009 until July 2011.
-Peter Noorlander became Chief Executive between April 2011 and April 2016 while Lucy Freeman succeeded him as Chief Executive between 2016 and 2021.
-The organization's substantive (current) CEO is Alinda Vermeer, who joined in 2014.

-Since its foundation, Media Defense has provided assistance in the form of grants to individuals for legal fees, supporting nongovernmental organizations providing legal services to the media, and free legal advice in cases in Africa, Europe, Asia, and North and South America respectively.
-Grants have also been given to enable the training and networking of media lawyers in Thailand, Malaysia, Singapore, Indonesia, Cambodia, and the Philippines.
+Since its foundation, Media Defence has provided assistance through grants for legal fees, supporting nongovernmental organizations that provide legal services to the media.
+Grants have also been awarded to enable the training and networking of media lawyers in Thailand, Malaysia, Singapore, Indonesia, Cambodia, and the Philippines.

+Gugulethu Moyo was the executive director of Media Defence from June 2009 until July 2011, while Peter Noorlander became the Chief Executive between April 2011 and April 2016.
+Lucy Freeman succeeded him as Chief Executive from 2016 to 2021.
+Currently, Alinda Vermeer is the organization's substantive CEO, who joined in 2014.